-Upon returning from a government meeting last, a friend of mine related to me a very grim scenario that I know happens everyday all over the world.
+Upon returning from a government meeting, a friend related to me a very grim scenario that I know happens everyday all over the world.
 Twenty people were invited from around the country to attend a two-day meeting intended to foster understanding and cooperation between organizations.
-The collective cost for this venture?
-Around $30,000.
+The collective cost for this venture was around $30,000.
 The value?
 She told me she could have gotten as much from a collection of presentations in an email and saved the stress that comes with two days of travel and two days in a high-stress, smog-filled city.
 She also said that much of the time was used to market the group on an offering that most of them were not interested in or able to take advantage of at this time.

 This is not to say that creating events that allow people to get to know each other and create opportunities to collaborate, it’s just that most of these meetings are conducted using an old, worn-out, soul-sucking paradigm.

 Here’s another story I received the other day from one of my readers, Ann Laidlaw, that again fits into the category of “Meetings that Kill”…your time, your energy, and your spirit.

 I’ve “inherited” this project from a full-time facilitator in a hospital who is going on maternity leave.
 She’s already done a lot of agenda building with the team who’ve decided that prior to any strategy work or planning, they want to get to know each other better.
 Consequently, the agenda they’ve agreed upon for this one-day meeting consists of five 45-minute presentations, from each team member recounting their various specialties.
 From these presentations, they hope to get to know one another’s strengths, goals, issues, and begin creating a Commonalities, Uniqueness, Themes workpage.
 And perhaps to start finding spots where they can leverage each other’s work for overall team productivity.